jonfk/jonfk.ca/content/blog/2020-02-01-playing-with-automerge-and-text-crdts.md

 covers all cases that can occur in Javascript, it's still better than nothing.
 That is why I wanted to get some familiarity with it.

-After about 15mins on its [documentation](https://www.typescriptlang.org/docs/home.html), I find myself having enough of a grasp of the language to start using it in a project.
+After about 15mins on its [documentation](https://www.typescriptlang.org/docs/home.html), I found myself having enough of a grasp of the language to start using it in a project.
 So that's encouraging.
 [React](https://react-redux.js.org/using-react-redux/static-typing),
 [Redux](https://redux.js.org/recipes/usage-with-typescript) and